pg-format/pgraphs/docs/pg-format.md

 - node ids must be unique per graph
 - nodes referenced in edges must be defined
 - edges must be unique per graph

+## PG-NDJSON

+**PG-NDJSON** is a serialization of the property graph data model in newline-delimited JSON (NDJSON).
+A graph is encoded as sequence of lines with a JSON object encoding either a node or an edge, respectively.
+The format of these objects is identical to the corresponding node or edge objects in PG-JSON.

 ## Example